 Your Company has laid down Whistle Blower Policy covering Vigil Mechanism withprotective Clauses for the Whistle Blowers.
 The Whistle Blower Policy is made available onthe website of the Company athttp://www.avtradeinvest.com/pdf/amended-policy/whistle-blower-policy.pdf

 SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES

-Your Company does not have any Subsidiary Joint Venture or Associate Company withinthe meaning of the Companies Act 2013 as on March 31 2015
+Your Company does not have any Subsidiary Joint Venture or Associate Company withinthe meaning of the Companies Act 2013 as on March 31 2019.

 Your Board of Directors emphasis to oversee that all the risks that the organizationfaces such as strategic financial credit market liquidity security property legalregulatory reputational and other risks have been identified and assessed and there is anadequate risk management arrangement in place capable of addressing those risks.
 Furtherthe Audit Committee has additional oversight in the area of financial risks and controls.Major risks identified by the businesses and functions are systematically addressedthrough mitigating actions on continuing basis.

-PREVENTION OF SEXUAL HARASSMENT AT WORKPLACE
+PREVENTION OF SEXUAL HARASSMENT IN THE WORKPLACE

-The Company has zero tolerance on Sexual Harassment at workplace.
+Your Company has zero tolerance on sexual harassment in the workplace.
 During the yearunder review there were no cases filed pursuant to the Sexual Harassment of Women at theWorkplace (Prevention Prohibition and Redressal) Act 2013.